Kafka Trigger is responsible for the consumption of messages from a Kafka broker.

 Example: if during this poll 10 messages are returned, then the trigger will send an array with these 10 messages.

-IMPORTANT: there might be a rebalancing of the consumer and/or Kafka's partitions.
-If that occurs between the pipeline answer return to the trigger, the offsets will receive the commit.
-It can cause losses or duplicated messages.
+IMPORTANT: there may be a redistribution of consumers and/or partitions of Kafka.
+If this happens between the pipeline response and the return to the trigger, the offsets will receive the commit.
+This may result in losses or duplicate messages.

 Autocommit "false" and Batch Mode "true"